RenaoYan/RenaoYan.github.io/_pages/about.md

 News
 ======
-02/2024 &emsp;Admitted to the University of Washington in the Mechanical Engineering PhD program.<br />
+02/2024 &emsp;&emsp;Admitted to the University of Washington in the Mechanical Engineering PhD program.<br />
-12/2023 One paper was accepted in ICASSP 2024.<br />
+12/2023 &emsp;&emsp;One paper was accepted in ICASSP 2024.<br />
-09/2023 One paper was accepted in NeurIPS 2023.<br />
+09/2023 &emsp;&emsp;One paper was accepted in NeurIPS 2023.<br />
-07/2023 One paper was accepted in ICONIP 2023.<br />
+07/2023 &emsp;&emsp;One paper was accepted in ICONIP 2023.<br />
-01/2023 One paper was accepted in CMIG.<br />
+01/2023 &emsp;&emsp;One paper was accepted in CMIG.<br />
-12/2022 One paper was accepted in eBioMedicine.<br />
+12/2022 &emsp;&emsp;One paper was accepted in eBioMedicine.<br />
-07/2022 One paper was accepted in PRCV 2022.<br />
+07/2022 &emsp;&emsp;One paper was accepted in PRCV 2022.<br />
-10/2021 One paper was accepted in IEEE TCAD.<br />
+10/2021 &emsp;&emsp;One paper was accepted in IEEE TCAD.<br />
-09/2020 Admitted to Tsinghua University in the Electronic Information Master program.<br />
+09/2020 &emsp;&emsp;Admitted to Tsinghua University in the Electronic Information Master program.<br />
-08/2020 My first paper was accepted in IEEE TBioCAS.
+08/2020 &emsp;&emsp;My first paper was accepted in IEEE TBioCAS.

 Education
 ======